Comprehensive Support and Resources

 - Attend the orientation and professional development sessions offered by your program and the Graduate School.

-Use resources from the Career Center to prepare for your career after graduate school.
+Use resources from the Career and Advising Center to prepare for your career after graduate school.
 The center’s staff can help with everything from resume writing to interviewing to creating a professional online presence.
 They also host a number of career fairs throughout the year and can help you network or find positions within your field.

-For more information, visit the Career Center.
+For more information, visit the Career and Advising Center.

 The Wallman Wellness Center Child Care Service is a licensed service provided to NDSU students.
 Trained staff and student workers are on hand to properly care for children on a reservation or drop-off basis.
 The center offers high-quality care and education for children from six weeks old to five years old.